Norrland: Provinces and counties

 Historically, Jämtland and Härjedalen belonged to Norway until 1645, and are thus often considered outside of the historical Norrland.
 On the other hand, Finland belonged to Sweden until 1809, and during that time, Norrland was extended into Northern Finland.
 Administratively, Sweden is not divided into provinces but into counties (län).
 Although Norrland is defined in terms of the historical provinces and not the counties, it roughly comprises the modern counties of Gävleborg, Jämtland, Norrbotten, Västerbotten and Västernorrland.

 Sometimes, Norrland is subdivided into Northern Norrland (norra Norrland) and Southern Norrland (södra Norrland).
 The northern part of the region typically covers the historical provinces of Norrbotten, Västerbotten and Lappland (the modern counties of Norrbotten and Västerbotten), while the southern part covers the remainder of the region.
 There is also the concept of Middle Norrland (mellersta Norrland), which is the northern part of Southern Norrland.
+Middle Norrland has no clearly defined boundaries, but usually corresponds with the historical provinces Ångermanland, Medelpad, Jämtland and Härjedalen.